LucasShaffer/nfc_attendance/README.md

 sudo rpi-update
 ```
 # Install a Web Server
-We need to install a webserver that will support PHP and MySql.
+We need to install a web server that will support PHP and MySql.
 I used nginx.
 Install nginx by using the following command.
 ```
 sudo apt-get install nginx